 Since 1996, BNL has routinely collected deer samples from on- and off-site areas.
 While most off-site samples are the result of car/deer accidents near the Laboratory, samples from deer taken by hunters beyond BNL boundaries or samples from car/deer accidents greater than one mile from BNL have also been made available for analysis.
 In 1998, a statistical analysis suggested that 40 deer from off site and 25 deer from on site are needed to achieve a statistically sound data set.
 The number obtained each year has not met this preferred level because sample availability depends on accidents between vehicles and deer and people reporting dead deer.
-In 2018, a total of 18 deer were taken both on and off the BNL site.
-Figure 6-1 shows the location of all deer samples taken within a five-mile radius of the Laboratory since 2014.
+In 2019, a total of 11 deer were taken both on and off the BNL site.
+Figure 6-1 shows the location of all deer samples taken within a five-mile radius of the Laboratory between 2015 and 2019.
 Most of the off-site samples are concentrated along the William Floyd Parkway on the west boundary of BNL, whereas historically most on-site samples are collected near the Laboratory's main entrance gate and the developed portions of the site.
 This distribution is due to the fact that people on their way to work see and report dead deer.
 Also, vehicle collisions with deer on site occur primarily early or late in the day, when deer are more active and traffic to and from the Lab's Main Gate is greatest.

-Based on more than a decade of sampling, deer taken from more than one mile from BNL are used for comparison with populations on and near the Laboratory that could acquire Cs-137 from a BNL source.
-In 2018, six deer were obtained on site, eight from off-site locations within one mile of the Laboratory, and four from greater than one mile from the BNL boundary, all from car/deer accidents.
+Based on more than two decades of sampling, deer taken from more than one mile from BNL are used for comparison with populations on and near the Laboratory that could acquire Cs-137 from a BNL source.
+In 2019, three deer were obtained on site, five from offsite locations within one mile of the Laboratory, and three from greater than one mile from the BNL boundary, all from car/deer accidents.
 The analytical results of deer sampling are shown in Table 6-2.
+Additionally, BNL conducted a population reduction of the local deer herd and conducted batch sampling of the deer in order to determine the safe release of meat for consumption.
+Table 6-3 provides results of batch sampling.